Surprising and True Facts About Hydrocodone

 Hydrocodone is one of the most commonly abused prescriptions.

-• Hydrocodone itself is a synthetic version of codeine (Prescription Monitoring Program).
+• Hydrocodone is a synthetic version of codeine.

-• It is most likely to be prescribed with acetaminophen (which are what the brand names stated above contain), but it can also be prescribed as part of a medication that contains
+• Doctors tend to prescribe it with acetaminophen (which the brand names stated above contain), but they also prescribe it in medication that can contain:

 • Guiafenesin